Hi-Folks/statistics/README.md

 // 48.0
 ```

-You can also calculate harmonic weighted mean.
+You can also calculate the harmonic weighted mean.
-Suppose a car travels 40 km/hr for 5 km, and when traffic clears, speeds-up to 60 km/hr for the remaining 30 km of the journey.
+Suppose a car travels 40 km/hr for 5 km, and when traffic clears, speeds up to 60 km/hr for the remaining 30 km of the journey.
 What is the average speed?

 ```php
 use HiFolks\Statistics\Stat;